JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/hot-fudge-daily/friday/final-thoughts-friday-for-2025-10-24.md

 For perspective, this would require approvals of new power grid connections for data centers in terms of months vs. years.

-Perhaps the AI companies will [donate data center excess heat to warm homes in the winter as a form of industrial symbiosis in a circular economy](https://www.stockholmexergi.se/en/heat-recovery/).
+Perhaps the AI companies will [donate datacenter excess heat to warm homes in the winter as a form of industrial symbiosis in a circular economy](https://www.stockholmexergi.se/en/heat-recovery/).